Principles

 How we show up

-Our principles are not aspirational statements — they are operational commitments that shape every decision, every communication, and every engagement PHRD undertakes.
+Our principles are operational commitments — shaping every decision, every EU submission, and every engagement with the defenders we support.

-These principles emerge from deep engagement with the human rights defender community, and from an honest reckoning with the ways organisations can cause harm even with the best intentions.
+These principles emerge from deep engagement with the defender community and from an honest reckoning with how organisations can cause harm even with the best intentions.

 🗣️